-- An on-campus Center for Counseling and Diagnostic Services brings clients from off campus to be counseled by students in the program and provides opportunity for video and audio feedback. - · Trainees provide off-campus counseling in local agencies, school districts, hospitals, and non-profit organizations. - The Masters in Counseling Program and participating school districts collaborate with the Migrant Education Advisor Program (MEAP), which is a collaborative partnership with the Office of Migrant Education. - · Faculty actively support diversity and focus on multicultural counseling skills throughout the curriculum. - · Classes are offered during the day, late afternoon, and evening.
+- An on-campus Center for Counseling and Diagnostic Services brings clients from off campus to be counseled by students in the program and provides opportunity for video and audio feedback. - · Trainees provide off-campus counseling in local agencies, school districts, hospitals, and non-profit organizations. - · Faculty actively support diversity and focus on multicultural counseling skills throughout the curriculum. - · Classes are offered during the day, late afternoon, and evening. - Opportunities to collaborate with school districts.